richiefhf2019/multiscale_adhesive_contact/README.md

 Inside the directory inp, type ./dynamic2d.x

 # how to visualize the result
 One can either use paraview or tecplot to visualize the result.
+One can check this link for reference: https://www.youtube.com/watch?v=SaB4WcQgQFM